 Cr.
-2. A consideration of the problems of teaching basic musicianship at all levels.
+3. A consideration of the problems of teaching basic musicianship at all levels.
 Special attention is given to the adaptation of basic principles to the media of most interest to the members of the pro-seminar.
-Prerequisite: consent of the Chair of the Department.
+Prerequisite: music major or music minor with at least junior standing or consent of the chair.